SherifElbishlawi/My-Codewars-Katas-Python-Solutions/README.md

 # My-Codewars-Python-Solutions
-A regularly updated database of my Python solutions to CodeWars problems.
+A regularly updated database of my Python solutions to CodeWars Katas.